dzmitry-lahoda/lahoda-xyz/resume/it.md

 Living and paying taxes in Portugal.

-Continuously better at mathematics, finances, cryptography and engineering.
+Continuously improving at mathematics, finance, cryptography and engineering.

 ## Profiles